lifaon74/observables/README.md

 We can do better.
 That's why after many weeks of experimentation, I came to another, more generic and more accurate definition of what is an Observable.

+**INFO:**: I'll use Observable and Observer for this implementation, and will prefix them by RX for the RXJS's implementation (RX.Observable)

 ### Definitions ###

 - **An Observable is a push source:**